PPSchL/scribus-photobook-scripts/README.md

 ### For those looking at the source code
 - Sorry, not everything is correctly commented yet.
 Well, actually most functions are not commented at all (yes, I know!)
-- scribus_acta, coming later, is better commented, but ok, I will comment the main module scribus_paul shortly ;-)
+- scribus_acta, coming later, is better commented, but ok, I absolutely will comment the main module scribus_paul shortly ;-)